 In a second topic we focus on fundamental science, investigating the particle-wave duality of atoms and clusters by Poisson spot matter-wave diffraction.

-For the synthesis of such cluster-based materials a beam line was recently designed and constructed.
+For the synthesis of such cluster-based materials, we designed and realized a customized size-selective cluster-ion deposition system.
 The system is capable of producing a large range of cluster sizes from single up to several thousand atoms and provides a cluster beam with a narrow mass distribution of about 2 to 10%.
-It offers the ability to optionally co-deposit mass-selected clusters together with matrix materials and thus can be used to prepare a wide range of cluster-based materials.
+It offers the ability to co-deposit mass-selected metallic clusters together with matrix materials and thus can be used to prepare a wide range of cluster-based materials.

 In the cluster source inert-gas aggregation in combination with magnetron sputtering is utilized.
-Since the emerging clusters are to a great extent ionized, they can be picked up by electrostatic lenses and formed into an ion beam.
-In a first stage behind the source the clusters can be directly deposited, resulting in pure cluster films with thicknesses of several 100 nm.
-In this setup information about the deposited masses can be derived from a TOF mass spectrometer.
-Alternatively, a second stage located behind a 90° sector magnet allows for deposition of precisely mass-selected clusters with controlled impact energies and additional matrix materials from up to two evaporators.
-Here, cluster films with thicknesses of around 10 nm are feasible.
+Since the emerging clusters are largely ionized, they can be manipulated by electrostatic lenses and shaped into an ion beam.
+In a first stage behind the source, the clusters can be directly deposited to form pure cluster films with thicknesses of several 100 nm.
+In this setup, deposited masses can be inferred from a time-of-flight (TOF) mass spectrometer.
+Alternatively, a second stage located after a 90° sector magnet allows for deposition of precisely mass-selected clusters with controlled impact energies concomitantly with matrix materials deposited from up to two evaporators.
+Here, cluster films with thicknesses of the order of tens of nm are feasible.

-As a surplus, the system is part of a large integrated UHV lab with in-situ access to various synthesis and analysis methods, such as molecular-beam epitaxy (MBE), DC/RF-sputter deposition, pulsed-laser deposition (PLD), X-ray photo-electron spectroscopy (XPS), scanning-probe microscopy (AFM, STM) and low-energy electron-diffraction (LEED).
-Recently, an operando characterization chamber for catalysis has been designed and being built as an additional facility to the integrated UHV lab to study any catalytic reaction taking place on small clusters, provided that the concentrations of the reactants and products can be measured with mass spectrometry.
+Another major aspect of the system is that it is a part of a large integrated UHV lab with in-situ access to various synthesis and analysis methods, such as molecular-beam epitaxy (MBE), DC/RF-sputter deposition, pulsed-laser deposition (PLD), X-ray photo-electron spectroscopy (XPS), scanning-probe microscopy (AFM, STM) and low-energy electron-diffraction (LEED).
+Additional ex-situ atomic scale characterization is realised through atom probe tomography (APT) and transmission electron microscopy (TEM) which are a part of the Karlsruhe Nano Micro Facility (KNMF).
+Recently, we designed an operando characterization chamber for catalysis, which is being built as an additional facility to the integrated UHV lab to investigate catalytic capabilities of small supported clusters.
 This will allow us to determine the catalytic activity of the model catalyst systems realized by the CIBD setup without exposing samples to air.

 C. Benel, T. Reisinger, R. Kruk, H. Hahn.
 Cluster-Assembled Nanocomposites: Functional Properties by Design.
 Adv Mater.
 2018, 27, 1806634, https://doi.org/10.1002/adma.201806634